umjammer/vavi-speech2/README.md

 ### Rococoa

  * locate `librococoa.dylib` into one of class paths
-   * if you use maven it's already done, you can find at `target/test-classes`.
+   * if you use maven it's already done, you can find it at `target/test-classes`.

 ### Open JTalk

  * make `libjtalk.dylib` from `https://github.com/rosmarinus/jtalkdll`
  * locate `libjtalk.dylib` into `DYLD_LIBRARY_PATH`

 ## Reference